The Kent weekender keeps getting bigger.

-No matter where you choose to spend your time, Scottish cities boast an exciting mix of entertainment each month – and here’s just a small selection of what’s on offer in April.
+No matter where you choose to spend your time, Scottish cities boast an exciting mix of entertainment each month – and here’s just a small selection of what’s on offer in June.

-Spotlight on: Easter and half term
+Spotlight on: Festivals and outdoor shows

 Other things to do

 June boasts plenty more big names in music, a few comedians and even a circus.

 Catch Kelly Jones, the lead singer of Stereophonics, when his solo tour swings through Scotland with a stop at Glasgow Royal Concert Hall on 2 June.

 With new EP Let’s Make Tonight released last year, homegrown folk-pop band Tide Lines are on their first full-scale UK tour.
 See them at The Albert Halls in Stirling on 7 June, Tait Hall in Kelso on 8 June, Montrose Town Hall on 14 June and Victoria Hall in Campbeltown on 15 June.

 Twist the night away with Rod Stewart when he brings his biggest ever UK tour to Aberdeen’s AECC Arena on 12 June.